 - Outline.
 The speaker develops a complete sentence outline that appropriately develops the speech in a logical format for the speech type.

+Most students take COMM 101R to meet this requirement so it will be the course assessed.
+The fourth / final persuasive speeches will be assessed as they are given in class.
 Students who passed Public Speaking (COMM 101) and completed all four required speeches were evaluated in five areas using a standard rubric for oral communication.
 The results demonstrate a substantial level of proficiency in oral communication, with 99% (n=546) of students receiving an average of 73 (C) or higher on all four speeches.
 These results suggest that the vast majority of Old Dominion University students are competent in oral communication after passing their public speaking course.